We are working with all our partners to make Brixton a stronger, fairer and more prosperous place.

 The streets of Brixton add to the character of the town centre; they are home to its markets and the hustle and bustle of everyday life.
 In 2014, following on from a recommendation in the Brixton Supplementary Planning Document (SPD), the Council, working with local people, produced the Brixton Public Realm Report.
 The proposals in the report are initial thoughts on what could happen, not completed designs.
 Since the strategy was finalised the Council has now delivered projects on Electric Avenue and Canterbury Square (outside the police station) and has worked up more detailed designs for Atlantic Road and part of Coldharbour Lane and Somerleyton Passage and Somerleyton Road.

 Brixton’s street markets are a vital ingredient of what makes Brixton diverse, creative and independent.
 They part of the very fabric of community, commerce, heritage and place.
 The Street Market Masterplan and Action Plan has been developed by the Council, working with market experts, Quarterbridge, researchers ROI and architects Gort Scott.
 It is based on extensive survey, consultation and research, with market traders, local shoppers and members of the public attending numerous events, street market pop ups and consultations to help us shape the final report and masterplan.
-We will be consulting on a final report in May 2018.

 Once the plan is finalised, a project steering group will be established to oversee the delivery of the report.
 The work has already guided the first stage of improvement work to the street markets, at Electric Avenue and will be used to inform and secure funds for future improvement work to the markets at Pope’s Road and Brixton Station Road.